Casting a Giant Shadow

 Casting a Giant Shadow offers a new understanding of how cinema has operated artistically and structurally in terms of funding, distribution, and reception.
 The result is a thorough investigation of the complex structure of the transnational and its impact on national specificity when considered on the global stage.

-Constitutes an encyclopedic overview of the manner in which Israeli cinema—from its earliest days—has had transnational elements along with those that are specific to its national history and sensibility.
-The volume addresses a broad topic in myriad imaginative ways.~Lucy Fischer, Distinguished Professor of English and Film Studies, University of Pittsburgh
+Casting a Giant Shadow provides, in anthology form, an excellent encyclopedic overview of how Israeli cinema—from its earliest days—has had transnational elements along with those that are specific to its national history and sensibility—addressing this broad topic in myriad imaginative ways.Clear and well-written, it is a major contribution to film studies.~Lucy Fischer, Distinguished Professor of English and Film Studies, University of Pittsburgh